rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 === "Install at bootstrap"

-    To create it during the installation, simply answer "y" to the question we are asked at the beginning of the installation:
+    To create it during the installation, answer "y" to the question we are asked at the beginning of the installation:

     > Do you want to install example custom config? (y/N):

     An affirmative answer will start a process that will clone the contents of the *example-config* folder from GitHub into **~/.config/nvim/lua/custom/** and once finished, will remove the **.git** folder from it.
     Removing it allows the folder to be placed under a personal version control.

-    At this point the folder is ready and will be used the next time NvChad is started to enter custom configurations into the editor.
+    The folder is ready and will be used the next time NvChad is started to enter custom configurations into the editor.

 === "Install from repository"

-    The installation of the configuration provided by ==example-config== can also be done after the installation of NvChad, in which case the repository is still used but is retrieved by a manual operation.
+    The configuration installation provided by ==example-config== can also be done after the installation of NvChad, in which case the repository is still used but is retrieved by a manual operation.

     The standard installation without ==example-config== still creates a *custom* folder where to save the ==chadrc.lua== file for user customizations and should be deleted or saved in a ==backup== to allow the clone to run.
 Then save the existing configuration with: